 The Society welcomes artists using all media except digitally created art and photography.
 For examples of the range of media and genres please see our members’ work on our website.

 • Foundation Member

 • Student Member (students currently studying the Society’s Distance Learning Diploma Course)

 Fellows are those artists whose work is consistently of a high standard of artistry and observation and who can rejoice in becoming part of a Society that has a broad and yet vibrant selection of artistic styles, while still supporting and highlighting the excellence of exquisite botanical illustration.

 This type of membership is restricted to professional, practising artists who require the qualification ‘SBA Fellow’ to demonstrate excellence in this field.
 Our aim is to encourage and support those at the pinnacle of their artistic prowess.
 Our Fellows will be representative of the very best botanical artists from around the UK and the world.
 There will be a rolling programme of applications going forward.
-Your application can be submitted at any time and will be considered for Fellowship at one of two dates per year (usually after 31 January and 31 July each year).
+Your application for Fellowship can be submitted at any time during the year until the 31 October, then reviewing takes place towards the end of the year.
 This qualification is widely recognised and a requirement for applicants for certain roles in the profession and is only awarded if rigorous criteria are met (set out below under the heading ‘Rules’).

 An election committee made up of experienced Fellow Members of the Society and guest judges from the botanical and or art world (when available) will judge your application.

 Our Fellow membership application process is separate from our exhibitions.
 We hope that each applicant’s work will be of such a high standard that we can offer membership on one application but if your work is considered not quite ready, you can apply again for the next application date with new or improved pieces.